Ativi/Advanced_Physical_Design-Using-OpenLANE_Sky130/README.md

 ### Inverter Standard cell Layout & SPICE extraction

-The Magic layout of a CMOS inverter will be used so as to intergate the inverter with the picorv32a design.
+- The Magic layout of a CMOS inverter will be used so as to intergate the inverter with the picorv32a design.
 To do this, inverter magic file is sourced from <b>vsdstdcelldesign</b> by cloning it within the <b>openlane_working_dir/openlane</b> directory as follows:

 git clone https://github.com/nickson-jose/vsdstdcelldesign

+- This creates a vsdstdcelldesign named folder in the openlane directory.

+- To invoke magic to view the sky130_inv.mag file, the sky130A.tech file must be included in the command along with its path.
+To ease up the complexity of this command, the tech file can be copied from the magic folder to the vsdstdcelldesign folder.

-The sky130_inv.mag file can then be invoked in Magic very easily:
+- The sky130_inv.mag file can then be invoked in Magic very easily:

 magic -T sky130A.tech sky130_inv.mag &

 ![Screenshot 2023-01-29 at 2 42 46 PM](https://user-images.githubusercontent.com/68071764/215317722-284b5d87-2711-4646-aff5-6bc6ecc2738d.png)
 ![Screenshot 2023-01-29 at 3 04 48 PM](https://user-images.githubusercontent.com/68071764/215318265-e3842c9d-16ff-4393-9fad-b804538de4df.png)

-In Sky130 the first layer is called the local interconnect layer or Locali as shown above.
+- In Sky130 the first layer is called the local interconnect layer or Locali as shown above.

-To verify whether the layout is that of CMOS inverter, verification of P-diffusiona nd N-diffusion regions with Polysilicon can be observed:
+- To verify whether the layout is that of CMOS inverter, verification of P-diffusiona nd N-diffusion regions with Polysilicon can be observed:

 ![Screenshot 2023-01-29 at 3 07 05 PM](https://user-images.githubusercontent.com/68071764/215317892-285f4fa4-9b13-4e89-aeff-2f69b507b499.png)
 ![Screenshot 2023-01-29 at 3 08 55 PM](https://user-images.githubusercontent.com/68071764/215318284-eabe8314-e75e-4299-a950-217b605906c4.png)